‘I Hate My Fetish’ – Understanding Self-Hatred

 This is not easy.
 Which is why I have an email list and lots more on there, for people with a cuckold fetish.
 This takes work, and effort.

-The point of this post is: if you feel suicidal, get help.
-There is always hope, no matter the reason.
-Get help, because it’s stupid.
+The point of this post is: there’s no reason to feel like you’re a worse person because of your fetish.
+There’s no reason why you should have low self-esteem, or avoid certain parts of life like relationships.
 It’s just your perspective, combined with your lack of good boundaries and a poor understanding of your fetish’s role in your real life.